melbhz/netlogo-hpc/README.md

 In our experience, we found that HPC administrators are very proactive at responding to enabling HPC based research.

-If you use the process provided, please cite it as follows: Thompson, J., Zhao, H, Seneviratne, S., & Byrne, (2021).
-A generic Netlogo high performance computing  (HPC) deployment.
+If you use the process provided, please cite it as follows: Thompson, J., Zhao, H, Seneviratne, S., Byrne, R., & Vidanaarachichi, R., (2021).
+Improving speed of models for improved real-world decision-making.